AshleyMayo1030/AshleyMayo1030.github.io/Project1-Pet-Adoption-Prediction/README.md

 # Pet Adoption Prediction
-This project aims to help animal shelters uncover the hidden patterns that lead to different outcomes (i.e., adoption, euthenasia, transfer, etc.).
-By identifying patterns early, shelters can act with foresight instead of hindsight, and help more animals find a second chance at life.
+Overview:
+This project uses classification models to predict animal shelter outcomes such as adoption, transfer, or euthanasia based on intake characteristics including animal type, age, breed, and intake condition.

+Objective:
+Help animal shelters identify factors associated with positive adoption outcomes to improve placement rates and reduce euthanasia.